-The DCCAE's Media Merger Guidelines provide guidance on the media merger process and the DCCAE now publishes information regarding its process and a summary of each media merger determination in the interests of transparency.
+The DECC's Media Merger Guidelines guide the media-merger process and the DECC now publishes information regarding its process and a summary of each media merger determination in the interests of transparency.
+There is an ongoing review of the media merger regime by the DECC.

-In June 2019, BAI published two new documents:
+In June 2019, the BAI published two new documents:

-- policy on media plurality setting out how the BAI will support media plurality in the future.
+- a policy on Media Plurality setting out how the BAI will support media plurality in the future.
 It sets out a definition for media plurality, outlines why media plurality is important, details policy objectives and outlines the measures the BAI takes and will take to promote and support media plurality in Ireland; and - the Ownership and Control Policy, which will be used by the BAI to assess requests for changes to the ownership and control of existing broadcasting services.
-The policy provides guidance and rules for the BAI when considering the desirability of allowing any person, or group of persons, to have control of, or substantial interests in, an undue number of media services in the Irish State.
+The policy provides guidance and rules for the BAI when considering the desirability of allowing any person, or group of persons, to have control of, or substantial interests in, an undue number of media services in the Irish state.